iterative/dvc.org/content/docs/command-reference/commit.md

 ## Description

 <abbr>Caches</abbr> the current contents of files and directories tracked by
 DVC, and updates `dvc.lock` or `.dvc` files as needed.

-This can be useful for several scenarios, when the project is under development, or to force DVC to accept changed data (avoiding `dvc add` or `dvc repro`).
-We'll expand on these uses below.
+This can be useful in several scenarios: when the project is under development, or to force DVC to accept tracked data that has changed in the <abbr>workspace</abbr>.
+We'll expand on these situations below.

 Normally, `dvc repro` and `dvc run` finish up with the same steps as `dvc add`, for each <abbr>output</abbr> involved.
 In summary: